"Shakshuka" Egg White Frittata with Turkey Sausage

 Anyhoo, one of my New Year’s “intentions” is to clean up my act, organize my closets and the kitchen, and start “cleaning up as I go.”
 It’s been okay so far.
 One of the ways that I plan to cut down on mess is by using fewer pots and pans in the evenings when I’m less likely to want to spend hours cleaning up after myself.
 Enter: “Shakshuka” Egg-White Frittata with Turkey Sausage.

 This frittata is a one-skillet wonder.
-In case you’ve never heard of it, traditional Shakshuka is an Israeli dish of eggs poached in a spicy tomato sauce, and it is DANK.
+In case you’ve never heard of it, traditional Shakshuka is an Israeli dish of eggs poached in a spicy tomato sauce, and it is a delight.
 (Try Deb’s recipe if you’re interested.)
-This frittata involves all the glorious flavors of shakshuka but in a slightly different form.
+This frittata involves many of the glorious flavors of shakshuka but in a slightly different form.
 Onions, mild chilies, plum tomatoes, and feta cheese are present and accounted for, but I added in some turkey sausage and replaced the eggs with egg whites to lighten things up.
 The result is a savory, cheesy, and slightly spicy little flavor bomb that’s ready from start to finish in a half hour and has practically zero cleanup!
 Joy of JOYS.

 “Shakshuka” Egg-White Frittata with Turkey Sausage: (Serves 4)